 Robust Clinical Trial Programs

-The LCRP at St. Joseph's/Candler has a robust clinical trials program, led by H.A.
+The LCRP at St. Joseph's/Candler has a robust clinical trials program, led by Medical Director H.A.
 Zaren, MD, FACS.
-The LCRP participates in state, regional and national collaborations with other research sites including: a state collaboration with Georgia CORE; a regional collaboration with Hollings Cancer Center at the Medical University of South Carolina; and a national collaboration with another NCORP site, Gibbs Cancer Center.
+The LCRP participates in state, regional and national collaborations with other research sites including: a national collaboration with the National Cancer Institute's Community Oncology Research Program, a state collaboration with Georgia CORE; a regional collaboration with Hollings Cancer Center at the Medical University of South Carolina; and a national collaboration with another NCORP site, Gibbs Cancer Center.

 The LCRP also participates in a project on Early Phase Clinical Trial Infrastructure Development, which involves collaborations with the National Cancer Institute and the Medical College of Georgia.